aleemon/nemwebR/README.md

 been implemented correctly - All dates and times are formatted in POSIX +10 (Australia/Brisbane)

+# Five Minute Settlement

+Note that as of 1 October 2021 the NEM is dispatched and settled in 5 minutes.
+The old 30 minute *trading* datasets are no longer valid for new data, but exist for historical purposes.

 ## Installation

 Install the current version from [GitHub](https://github.com/) with: